 The orthopedist may also order additional diagnostic tests.
 These may include:

-An orthopedist may carry out in-office procedures to help diagnose and treat certain musculoskeletal conditions.
+An orthopedist may perform an in-office procedure to help diagnose and treat certain musculoskeletal conditions.

-Some acute injuries, such as fractures and dislocations, will require the orthopedist to manipulate (reset) the bone or joint and immobilize it using a splint, cast, or brace.
+Some acute injuries, such as fractures and dislocations, require the orthopedist to manipulate the bone or joint and immobilize it using a splint, cast, or brace.